sherlock-audit/2023-06-tokemak/README.md

 ___

 ### Q: Please list any known issues/acceptable risks that should not result in a valid finding.
-Off-chain mechanisms listed in subsequent section are expected to be online and execute within their expected frequency
+- Off-chain mechanisms listed in subsequent section are expected to be online and execute within their expected frequency
+- The LMPStrategy.verifyRebalance() referenced in the LMPVault, and in the LMPDebt lib used by the vault, is expected to only return true when the rebalance is favorable for the vault/users.
 ___

 ### Q: Please provide links to previous audits (if any).